What I’ve learned from making two career changes

 In my case, I did what people typically do and tried to figure it out on my own.
 I spent hours thinking and researching and way too much time in my own head, not knowing how to find the answers.

-It wasn’t until I began volunteering with a women-focused organisation and had a go at starting a podcast (something that had been niggling at me to try) that the clarity started to come.
-I didn’t know it at the time but following those interests was the first step to uncovering a whole new career.
+It wasn’t until I began taking physical steps to explore my interests – volunteering with an organisation focused on empowering women and booking a slot at a local recording studio to try my hand at podcasting – that the clarity started to come.
+I didn’t know it at the time but those simple actions were the first critical step to uncovering a whole new career path.

-I never imagined that helping women navigate their own career change journeys would be the creative and purposeful path I was looking for – but that’s what happens when you stop thinking and start doing, and see what you learn from different experiences.
-With each small step, possibilities unfold and what you want for yourself becomes clearer.
+At that point, I never imagined that helping women navigate their own career change journeys was the path I was looking for.
+But that’s what happens when you stop thinking and start doing.
+You learn so much more from actually testing your ideas, rather than trying to ‘think’ your way to a new career.
+With each small step, new possibilities emerge and what you want for yourself becomes clearer.

-I didn’t know it at the time but following those interests was the first step to uncovering a whole new career.
+I didn’t know it at the time but those simple actions were the first critical step to uncovering a whole new career path.

 A clear vision and purpose

 So if you’re feeling stuck in your career right now, which I know is a horrible place to be, I can assure you there is a way out.
-It requires a process of really getting to know yourself and taking small steps to uncover your next chapter.
-And the process is far less stressful with the right support.
+It requires a process of really getting to know yourself and what you need for work to feel good and meaningful, then taking practical steps to test your career ideas ‘in action’.

 My best tip?
 Don’t get stuck as I did, trying to figure it out on your own and believing you can think your way to a new career.
-I can tell you from experience, and from what the research shows, you gain clarity and confidence by doing.
+The evidence shows, and my own experience confirms, you gain clarity on what you want and confidence to move forward by doing.
+And having the right support makes the whole process far less stressful.

 Jacqui Ooi is the founder of What She Did Next and creator of the Career Change Kickstarter course, teaching proven strategies to help women navigate change and build careers they love.